Posted by Gail | Filed under Our Pub

 Sample Our Menu →

-Secure parking is available just up the hill from the Inn - free of charge.
+Secure parking when available is located just up the hill from the Inn - free of charge.

 At The Rock Point Inn we have wireless internet throughout the pub, and in every single one of our rooms.